HeZhang1994/video-audio-tools/README.md

 This is a **Python** implementation of processing/editing video and audio with **FFmpeg** libraries.

 Many thanks to the contributors of FFmpeg.
-For more information about video and audio processing/editing, visit [FFmpeg](https://www.ffmpeg.org/).
+For more about video and audio processing/editing, please visit [FFmpeg](https://www.ffmpeg.org/).

 ## Table of Contents